Access information about the City of Austin's boards and commissions including meeting documents, members, and meeting location.

 The Austin City Code, City Charter, and Technical Criteria Manuals are available online through the Municode website.

-Under State Local Government Code Chapter 176, city vendors and local government officers are required to file Form CIQ or CIS, respectively, when a relevant conflict exists.
+Under State Local Government Code Chapter 176, city vendors and local government officers are required to file Conflict of Interest Questionnaire (CIQ) Forms or Conflicts Disclosure Statement (CIS) Forms, respectively, when a relevant conflict exists.

 The Office of the City Clerk provides a database of candidates and voting statistics for the City's elections from 1840 to the present.
 Access it by candidate name or election date.